Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 An arc fault is a spark that can happen between two conductors or wiring connections.

-For example, this can occur when the conductors (or wires) have damaged, frayed or worn insulation.
-When the insulation is compromised somehow, electricity can escape using the air like a conductor to travel between two places – and this jump between two conductors with the help of the air is called an (electrical) arc fault.
+For example, this can occur when the conductors (or wires) have damaged, frayed, or worn insulation.
+If the insulation is damaged, electricity can travel through the air and create an electrical arc fault.

 Have you ever heard hissing or popping noises coming out of your outlets?

 This can be a good sign of a possible tiny electrical arc happening every time you use your outlet.
-It would help if you addressed it immediately as electrical arc faults are very hazardous.
-If that happens, make sure to have a certified electrician check the outlet and replace it if needed.
+It would help if you addressed it immediately, as electrical arc faults are hazardous.
+If that happens, have a certified electrician check the outlet and replace it if needed.

 What Makes Electrical Arc Faults Dangerous?